NestAway/efk-stack/README.md

 ElasticSearch Cluster (v5.2.2), Fluentd (v0.12) &amp; Kibana (v5.2.2) deployment files for Kubernetes

 # Instructions
-1. Build the docker images for Elastisearch & Fluentd using the configurations present in `docker-images` directory.
+1. Build the docker images for Elastisearch using the configurations present in `docker-images` directory.
-2. Replace the container image (Search for: `<docker-image>`) in files `elasticsearch.yml` and `fluentd.yml` with the images built in Step 1.
+2. Replace the container image (Search for: `<docker-image>`) in file `elasticsearch.yml` with the image built in Step 1.
 3. Run the following commands in the same order.

 ```